 - Khao Sok National Park: One of the most ancient natural rainforests in Thailand.
 From Surat Thani it’s a one hour bus journey.

-- Penang: It’s only a boat ride to the captivating island of Penang, where you can begin your Malaysian adventure.
+- Penang: It’s only a boat ride to the captivating island of Penang, where you can begin your Malaysian adventure, or just head over the border on your Thai visa run!

 - Chumphon: Rarely given the time it deserves on a backpacker trip.
 National Park, deserted beaches, hot springs – and you’re the only one there!
 Ssssh.